cpt8c8/OO-Language-Comparison/README.md

 ```
 As a final note, all classes in Kotlin have a common superclass "Any", that is the default superclass for a class with no supertypes declared.
 #### Python
-Python supports both singular and multiple inheritence, below is a code example.
+Python supports both singular and multiple inheritance, below is a code example.
 ```python
 class Person: